 In addition to practicing law, Brown has been an educator and mentor, teaching through Tulane’s Environmental Law Clinic and the Southern University Law Center, and the Loyola College of Law Clinic and Center for Social Justice.

-All three alumni honored by Martinet played leadership roles in helping to organize Tulane Law School’s inaugural Black Law Alumni Weekend, with brought more than 300 alumni and friends back to Tulane Law School in February 2019 to celebrate the 50th anniversary of the law school’s first African American graduate, Michael Starks (L ’68).
+All three alumni honored by Martinet played leadership roles in helping to organize Tulane Law School’s inaugural Black Law Alumni Weekend, with brought more than 300 alumni and friends back to Tulane Law School in February 2019 to celebrate the 50th anniversary of its first black graduate, Michael Starks.